-YFAR 11
+YEAR 11

 Specialist Mathematics Units 1 & 2: The areas of study for Specialist Mathematics Units 1 and 2 are 'Algebra, number and structure', 'Data analysis, probability and statistics', 'Discrete mathematics', 'Functions, relations and graphs' and 'Space and measurement'.

 YEAR 12

 Specialist Mathematics Units 3 and 4 consist of the areas of study: 'Algebra, number and structure', 'Calculus', 'Data analysis, probability and statistics', 'Discrete mathematics', 'Functions, relations and graphs', and 'Space and measurement'.

 SCIENCES

-YEAR 10
+10 YEAR

 Students in Year 10 General Science will focus on understanding key phenomenon that underpin our world.
 During the first semester, Year 10 students will also focus on refining their scientific skills that will help them prosper in their future studies.

 The topics covered in Year 10 are:

-- Global Systems
+• Global Systems

-- The Universe

 - Chemical Bonding

 - Speed and Velocity

 LIFE SCIENCES

 Year 10 Life Sciences focuses on the study of biological and psychological sciences.
 Students will be introduced to the ways humans have survived and evolved throughout history, and the theories of evolution.
 Students will explore the transmission of heritable

 characteristics from one generation to the next, he role of DNA and genes.
 They will also begin to understand what Psychology is and how it is applied to life.

-The topics covered in Life Sciences Year 10 are:

-• genetics • evolution • psychology • forensics
+The topics covered in Life Sciences Year 10 are: • evolution forensics psychology

+The Universe

-Further Studies: Life Sciences is the preferred pathway to VCE Biology and/or VCE Psychology.
+Further Studies: Life Sciences is the preferred pathway to VCE Biology and/or VCE Psychology and/or VCE Environmental Sciences.
 Students can still access VCE Chemistry & VCE Physics with Life Sciences.

 PHYSICAL SCIENCES

 Physical Science is designed to develop and extend students' understanding of Chemistry and Physics beyond what is covered by Year 10 General Science.
-It is aimed to give students a deeper understanding of scientific and experimental procedures and the fundamental concepts necessary for study of sciences at higher levels.
+It is aimed to aive students a deeper understanding of scientific and experimental procedures and the fundamental concepts necessary for study of sciences at higher levels.

 The topics covered in Physical Science Year 10 are:

 - the periodic table

-- energy transformations

-- chemical bondingacids and bases

 - units and vectors

-- force and motion
+- acids and bases

+- chemical bonding

-- chemical reactions
+• force and motion chemical reactions

-FURTHER STUDIES: Physical Science is the preferred pathway to VCE Chemistry and/or VCE Physics.
+FURTHER STUDIES: Physical Science is the preferred pathway to VCE Chemistry and/or VCE Physics and/or VCE Environmental Sciences.
 Students can still access VCE Biology & VCE Psychology with Physical Science.